Foreign Exchange (Forex) Open Market Rate In Pakistan 12 June 2023 - UrduPoint

 Foreign Exchange (Forex) Open Market Rate In Pakistan 12 June 2023

-Following were the Opening Rates of foreign currencies in kerb market issued by the Forex Association of Pakistan (FAP), here on Monday
+Following were the Closing Rates of foreign currencies in kerb market issued by the Forex Association of Pakistan (FAP), here on Monday

-KARACHI, (UrduPoint / Pakistan Point News - 12th Jun, 2023 ):Following were the Opening Rates of foreign currencies in kerb market issued by the Forex Association
+KARACHI, (UrduPoint / Pakistan Point News - 12th Jun, 2023 ):Following were the Closing Rates of foreign currencies in kerb market issued by the Forex Association

 of Pakistan (FAP), here on Monday.